UP929312/CommunityAPI/info/how_things_are_calculated.md

 - If it's a Theoretical hoe, 1,000,000 for a Mathematical Blueprint, plus the cost of materials to get it to it's tier (e.g. Tier 3)
 - If it has hot potato books, add the price of a HPB for each book, and the price of a FPB for each fuming potato book.
 - If it's been recombobulated, add the price of a recombobulator 3000 from Bazzar to the value.
-- If it's a dungeon item, give the rough value in essence for each item (and each star), including the price of the Master Stars. *Partially subjective with the cost of essence.
+- If it's a dungeon item, give the value in essence for each item (and each star), including the price of the Master Stars.
 - It it has a reforge stone applied to it, calculate the cost of the reforge stone, as well as the cost to apply it.
 - If it has a talisman enrichment, add the price of that enrichment from BIN.
 - If it's a Wooden Sword with a "Wood Singularity" added to it, add the price of that item from the BIN.